bkw777/REX_ATF/README.md

 ## Current Status

-The VHDL compiles and creates rexbrd.pof.
+Quartus 13.0 compiles the VHDL and creates `rexbrd.pof`.
-pof2jed creates rexbrd.jed.
+`pof2jed` creates `rexbrd.jed`.
-atmisp creates rexbrd.svf.
+`atmisp` creates `rexbrd.svf`.
-openocd programs rexbrd.svf to the device.
+`openocd` programs `rexbrd.svf` to the device.

-The machine still runs normally with the REX installed
+The machine still runs normally with the REX installed.
-REX is not waking up or interfreing with the bus when not selected
+REX is not waking up or interfreing with the bus when not selected.

 `rf149.co` runs without error.
 CALL 63012 hangs.